 Chocolate, caramel, subtle spice, velvety body

 Huehuetenango is Guatemala's highest and most remote coffee-growing region.
 Hot, dry winds from Mexico's Tehuantepec plain protect these highlands from frost, allowing coffee to thrive at extreme altitudes.
 The result is a complex, wine-like cup with bright fruit notes and remarkable depth — often considered Guatemala's finest.
+Many specialty roasters seek out Huehuetenango lots for their competition-quality acidity and complexity.

 Altitude